pmean/build-website/text/05/metaanalysis.md

 whether it makes sense to compute any combined estimate at all.
 Only after a lot of careful thought would you proceed.

-But let\'s be realistic.
+But let's be realistic.
 You and I are both impatient, so we want to see right away what is going on.
 So go ahead and compute a simple estimate of combined effect.
-Don\'t get emotionally attached to that estimate, because a better choice might be a more complex estimate or possibly no estimate at all.
+Don't get emotionally attached to that estimate, because a better choice might be a more complex estimate or possibly no estimate at all.